-MDE has delegated the authority for administering on-site sewage disposal, land subdivision and well construction programs to counties.
-MDE personnel administer the delegated programs, provide technical support, investigate potential public health threats and perform on-site evaluations of innovative and alternative sewage disposal system applications.
+MDE has delegated the authority for administering on-site sewage disposal, land subdivision and well construction programs to either county health departments, which are part of the Maryland Department of Health and Mental Hygiene, or to a local county permitting agency.
+MDE personnel oversee the delegated programs, provide technical support, investigate potential public health threats and perform on-site evaluations of innovative and alternative sewage disposal system applications.
 A strong field presence and ongoing training are vital to the implementation of these important public health laws.
 Approximately 420,000 homes in Maryland use onsite sewage disposal systems.

 MDE actively promotes the use of advanced onsite sewage disposal systems.
 As a rule, advanced onsite sewage disposal systems better protect groundwater resources than conventional systems.
-Advanced systems approved for use in Maryland include: recirculating sand filters, advanced waste treatment units, sand mounds, waterless toilets and at-grade systems.
+Advanced systems used in Maryland include: re-circulating sand filters, advanced waste treatment units, sand mounds, waterless toilets and at-grade systems.
 Research on emerging on-site sewage disposal technologies continues, with emphasis on those technologies that reduce discharges of nitrogen.
-These technologies include new re-circulating filters and certain aerobic treatment units.